smitishakya/skincare-discovery/README.md

 # Skincare Discovery

+## Purpose

+Skincare Discovery was created to solve the issue of most people using the wrong products on their skin.
-A application that lets you build a 5 Steps Skin Care Routine based on your skin type.
+With this application it lets your first find out your skintype and lets you build a 5 Steps Skin Care Routine based on your skin type.
+Also made for all user to have a easy experience in finding the right product for their skin within their price point.
-I created this application for probelm?>

 ## User Stories